banditburai/babayaga/docs/installation.md

 # BabaYaga Installation Guide

-This guide covers installation and configuration of BabaYaga, the unified browser automation coordinator for Claude.
+This guide covers installation and configuration of BabaYaga, the unified browser automation framework for Claude Desktop.

 ## Prerequisites

 - Node.js v18.0.0 or higher
 - npm (comes with Node.js)
-- Chrome or Chromium browser
+- Chrome or Chromium browser (automatically installed by Puppeteer)
 - Claude Desktop

 ## Quick Installation